 It’s easy to look at this lengthy ingredient list and get intimidated, but it’s not really as complicated as it seems.
 There’s a lot of chopping and stirring at first, but once the gumbo is on the stove, you can walk away.
 Plus, you end up with six quarts of gourmet food for around $25.

-You’re going to need a dutch oven or a large pan for the roux, a large pan for the sausage, and a small pot for the shrimp stock.
+You’re going to need a 6-quart dutch oven for the roux, a large pan for the sausage (I usually use a 5-quart pot despite these pictures, and a small pot for the shrimp stock if you choose to boil the shells.
 So make room on the stove.
 I usually pour everything into a stock pot after it’s all mixed together and clean the other pots and pans.

-Once the veggies are all chopped (but not the okra), I pour the water and the chicken stock into a small pot and put it on the back burner.
+Once those veggies are all chopped, I pour the water and the chicken stock into a small pot and put it on the back burner.
 I bring out the shrimp and leave them on the counter by the stove.

 Next, it’s time to make the roux.
 A roux isn’t difficult, but it is labor-intensive.
 And since gumbo gets its taste, color and texture from the roux, you can’t cheat.
 You melt a stick and half (12 tablespoons) of butter over medium heat until it foams.
 Then you gradually mix in 3/4 cups of flour.
 This process takes about twenty minutes, so be prepared to whisk almost constantly the entire time.

-If the roux burns, it’s ruined; you have to start all over.
+If the roux burns, it’s ruined.
+You have to start all over.
 So stir it constantly until it darkens to the color of peanut butter.
-Then it should get a little more watery and you can go about 20 seconds between stirring sessions.
+Then it should get a little more watery—about the consistency of whole milk—and you can go about 10–20 seconds between stirring sessions.
 This is when I take the opportunity to peel the shrimp.
 I peel one, toss the peel into the pot of water, put the shrimp in a bowl, and then whisk the roux.
 Then another shrimp in hand, peel into the water, shrimp into a bowl, and whisk the roux.
 Over and over again until they’re all peeled and the shrimp are back in the fridge.

 It can be a little daunting managing all of these pans at the same time, but you’ll get the hang of it eventually.
 Or better yet, get a helper.
 The wife was busy making new pillows for our den furniture, so I was on my own as usual.

 Turn the heat up to medium-high on the shrimp stock.
-You want it to simmer (so turn it to low once it’s boiling) until the roux is finished cooking.
+You want it to simmer, so turn it to low once it’s boiling.
 If it starts to foam on top, slide it off the heat and blow on it or it’ll spill over and your house will smell like burnt marine exoskeleton for a few days.

 When the roux gets to be the color of a Hershey’s chocolate bar, you’re done.

-Place a colander over your roux pot and slowly pour in the stock.
+Place a sieve or a colander over your roux pot and slowly pour in the stock.
+This is dangerous.
+Adding moisture at this point will result in a fury of steam.
+Stand back, but try to stir as the liquid mixes with the roux.
 Once it’s all incorporated, whisk vigorously to combine.
 This is the base of your gumbo.
 Most of the work is done.

 Turn the heat to medium-low and turn your focus to the sausage.
 By now, the sausage should have rendered a lot of orange-colored fat.
 You want to remove the sausage with a slotted spoon and toss it into the gumbo pot.
-Pour out all of the fat except for about three tablespoons.
+Pour out all of the fat except for a couple of tablespoons.
 Add a couple of tablespoons of butter and pour in as much of the Trinity as you can get into the pan.
+If you’re using a pot, pour it all in.
 Sprinkle a big pinch of salt over the vegetables.
-This will purge the water into the pan.
-If you can’t fit all of the Trinity into the pan, then just toss the rest into the gumbo pot.
+This will purge the water into the pan and deglaze the bottom.
+If you can’t fit all of the Trinity into the pan, then just toss the rest into the gumbo pot and cook the vegetables in the roux before adding the liquid.

-You’re really just using the Trinity to deglaze the sausage pan and absorb all of the sausage flavor.
+You’re using the Trinity to deglaze the sausage pan, cook the raw taste off the vegetables, and absorb the sausage flavor.
 While the vegetables render and eventually cook off their water, open the cans of tomatoes.
 Shake out the excess liquid over the sink, but it’s not a big deal if some remains.
 Pour the stewed tomatoes into a bowl and squeeze the chunks through your fingers until it’s all crushed uniformly.
 Then pour it into the gumbo pot.

-Cut half of the okra into 1/2 inch rounds and toss it into the gumbo pot with the worcestershire, thyme, salt, and pepper.
+Cut half of the okra into 1/2 inch rounds and toss the pieces into the gumbo pot with the worcestershire, thyme, salt, and pepper.
 You’ll add the rest later.
 Bring the gumbo to a boil and then reduce the heat to low.
 If you taste the gumbo now, it’ll seem watery and off-tasting because of the worcestershire.
 That’s normal.
 Just trust me.
 Don’t add any more seasonings.
-Cover and simmer for at least four hours and up to six and it’ll turn out great.
+Simmer the pot with the lid offset or removed for at least four hours and up to six and it’ll turn out great.

 After a few hours, slice and add the remaining okra.
-When there’s an hour left until you’re planning to serve the gumbo, take the lid off the pot and turn up the heat a little.
-You want to evaporate about a half-inch of the liquid.
+When there’s an hour left until you’re planning to serve the gumbo, turn up the heat a little.
+You want to evaporate about another half-inch of the liquid.
 Just stir it occasionally so it doesn’t stick to the bottom and look at the waterline in the pot.
-When you’re fifteen minutes away from serving, cut the shrimp in half with some kitchen shears and add them to the gumbo.
+When you’re fifteen minutes away from serving, add the shrimp to the gumbo.
 They’ll cook almost instantly.

 Season to taste with a little salt, pepper, and hot sauce.
 Serve with white rice, hot sauce, and filé powder if you like it.
-I love filé in dark stews.
+I love filé.
 It’s just dried and pounded sassafras leaves.
 But you should know that it gets gummy if it boils, so you never add it to the pot.
-Just sprinkle 1/4 teaspoon over your bowl.
+Just sprinkle 1/4 teaspoon into your bowl.

 This gumbo demands a good amount of prep work, but the payout is huge.
 The taste should be amazing, the texture should be thick and smooth, and you should have meat in every bite.